 - 1. A party can ask a person to come and give evidence in the Tribunal or to hand over documents or other things for use in the Tribunal.
-If the person will not agree to do this and it is necessary or useful: - (a) to have the person attend and give oral evidence; or - (b) to have the person hand over the documents or other things to the Tribunal.
+If the person will not agree to do this or it is otherwise necessary or useful: - (a) to have the person attend and give oral evidence; or - (b) to have the person hand over the documents or other things to the Tribunal,